UrkiMimi/heckdocs/docs/items/objects.md

 * `#!json "uninteractable": bool` When true, the note/wall cannot be interacted with.
 This means notes cannot be cut and walls will not interact with sabers/putting your head in the wall.
 Notes will still count towards your score.

 ### Notes

 * `#!json "flip": [flip line index, flip jump]` (floats) Flip notes from an initial spawn position to its true position.
 [PREVIEW](https://streamable.com/9o2puz) (Map by AaltopahWi).
 Flip line index is the initial `x` the note will spawn at and flip jump is how high (or low) the note will jump up (or down) when flipping to its true position.
-Base game behaviour will set one note's flip jump to -1 and the other to 1.
+Base game behavior will set one note's flip jump to -1 and the other to 1.
 * `#!json "disableNoteGravity": bool` When true, notes will no longer do [their animation where they float up](https://streamable.com/28rqhy).
 * `#!json "disableNoteLook": bool` When true, notes will no longer rotate towards the player.
 * `#!json "disableBadCutDirection": bool` When true, the note cannot be cut from wrong direction.